neerajbhat98/IRNet/README.md

 ## Thanks
 We would like to thank [Tao Yu](https://taoyds.github.io/) and [Bo Pang](https://www.linkedin.com/in/bo-pang/) for running evaluations on our submitted models.
-We are also grateful to the flexible semantic parser [TranX](https://github.com/pcyin/tranX) that inspire our works.
+We are also grateful to the flexible semantic parser [TranX](https://github.com/pcyin/tranX) that inspires our works.